AlexZan/SpaceEngineers_ResourceLCD/README.md

 # SpaceEngineers_ResourceLCD
-Space Engineers programmable block script that shows sorted ore and ingot totals on separate LCDs with aligned columns and an ice low-stock alert.
+Space Engineers programmable block script that shows sorted ore and ingot totals on separate LCDs with aligned columns.